misterfocusth/misterfocusth/README.md

 Received National First (1st) Runner-Up Award in The National Software Contest 24th (NSC2022) and Funding for research and development from [National Science and Technology Development Agency (NSTDA)](https://www.nstda.or.th/home/)
 - <a href="https://github.com/misterfocusth/Kin-Arai-Dee-KMITL">Kin Arai Dee - (Nearby KMITL)</a>
-- <a href="https://github.com/misterfocusth/TH-Covid-Data-Virtualization-G2Plot">Thailand COVID-19 Virtulization Dashboard using G2Plot</a>
+- <a href="https://github.com/misterfocusth/TH-Covid-Data-Virtualization-G2Plot">Thailand COVID-19 Virtulization Dashboard using G2Plot (Not complete yet)</a>
 - <a href="https://github.com/misterfocusth/LINE-Chatbot-COVID-19-TH-Today">LINE Chatbot COVID-19 TH - Today</a>